Bottom sheets show secondary content anchored to the bottom of the screen. There are two variants of bottom sheets.

 app:behavior_hideable |

-isHideable |
+setHideableisHideable |

-true for modal |
+false for standardtrue for modal |

 app:behavior_skipCollapsed |

-getSkipCollapsed |
+setSkipCollapsedgetSkipCollapsed |

 false |